wenyang/azureml-v2-preview/docs/quickstart/jobs.rst

 The above command uploads the data from the local folder `.data/` to the `workspaceblobstore` (default).
 It creates a data entity and registers it under the name `irisdata`.

-Create a job  that uses your uploaded data and custom environment image
+Create your xgboost training job
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 .. literalinclude:: ../../examples/iris/iris-job.yml